If you can make it, bake it, or grow it, you’ll probably find it at a New Brunswick farmer’s market. Here are a few to check out.

 Where: 357 Miller Blvd., Dalhousie

-What we like: The amazing coffee and the breakfasts at this little market come complete with a big ecological and community awareness.
+What we like: The amazing coffee, delicious breakfasts, nice crafts, and chef's meals to-go; this little market comes complete with a big ecological and community awareness.

 When: Open 7 days a week from 9 a.m. to 9 p.m.

 What we like: The huge selection of organic products, fresh baked goods, and delish cookhouse meals from a community of 150 local producers.
 Yes, please.